jsguti323/Housing_Estimator/README.md

 Description of data preprocessing

-	Structuring and Cleaning
-Creating common columns to link the datasets was the first step.
-The housing file did not include any city names, only the geo coordinates.
-The other datasets were identified by city and county.
-The initial transformation added the specific city and county names to the housing dataset by using city.py and the location coordinates to list and append each city name to the housing set.

 Description of feature engineering and the feature selection, including the team's decision-making process
 Description of how data was split into training and testing sets